akihikodaki/akihikodaki/README.md

 ### pixiv Inc.

-#### July, 2017 - June, 2018
+#### July 2017 - June 2018

 I was employed as a part-time worker for developing [Pawoo](https://pawoo.net/), a variant of [Mastodon](https://joinmastodon.org/), a federated microblogging software.

-Mastodon is Web application and built with [Ruby on Rails](https://rubyonrails.org/).
+Mastodon is a Web application built with [Ruby on Rails](https://rubyonrails.org/).
 It has RESTful APIs and [ActivityPub](https://www.w3.org/TR/activitypub/), a federation protocol.
 The UI is built with [React](https://reactjs.org/) and its state is managed with [Redux](https://redux.js.org/).
-It stores data to [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io/).
-I developed for all of its subsystems.
+It stores data in [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io/).
+My interest included all of its subsystems.

 Speaking of Pawoo-specific feature development, I assisted the full-time workers of the team and developed a feature relatively independent of the other aspects of the software.

 - Contributed to [Mastodon](https://github.com/tootsuite/mastodon/pulls?q=author%3Aakihikodaki).
 - Contributed to [rspec-sidekiq](https://github.com/philostler/rspec-sidekiq/pull/141).
 - Developed Pawoo Music, a discontinued variant of Mastodon.
 I was responsible for a feature to generate a music video suitable for video-sharing websites like YouTube and Twitter.
-The feature had the interactive preview and the actual video was generated on the server.
+The feature had an interactive preview and the actual video was generated on the server.
   - Contributed to [PixiJS](https://github.com/pixijs/pixijs/pulls?q=is%3Apr+author%3Aakihikodaki+is%3Aclosed)
   - Contributed to [headless-gl](https://github.com/stackgl/headless-gl/pull/115)
   - I developed [the application](https://github.com/pixiv/musicvideo-generator) and determined the server configurations for accelerated graphics.
 - Suggested and conducted an experiment to integrate Mastodon and [Matrix](https://matrix.org), although it was suspended before yielding any results and canceled later.
 Contributed to Matrix (https://github.com/matrix-org/matrix-react-sdk/pulls?q=is%3Apr+author%3Aakihikodaki+is%3Aclosed) in the process.

-#### July, 2018 - March, 2019
+#### July 2018 - March 2019

 I was relocated for developing [VRoid Studio](https://vroid.com/studio), a software to build humanoid 3D models without special expertise.
 For details of the application, see [a presentation given at _SA '21: SIGGRAPH Asia 2021 Real-Time Live!_](https://dl.acm.org/doi/10.1145/3478511.3491311)